PeterYCZ/Tools/README.md

 4.learn MongoDB+spark+python or MongoDB+python
 5.review linear algebra,the theories of probability and statistics and advanced mathematics 6.learn ruby to do some interesting things
+7.try to use flask+vue+mongodb to write a site